Sumankhera/sql-powerbi-heart-disease/sql_analysis.sql/README_sql.md

-Add queries for smoking, blood pressure, and sex analysis
+Added queries for smoking, blood pressure, and sex analysis.